MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 ## Set up connections with secrets managed by your own Key Vault

 Some connections need secrets like API keys or passwords.
 Some connections support secrets stored in your own Key Vault.
-Learn more about supported connections and how to set up on [your own Key Vault for audience insights](use-azure-key-vault.md).
+Learn more about supported connections and how to set up on [your own Key Vault for Customer Insights](use-azure-key-vault.md).